top of page

 • fenugreek

-• you might like to see coffee on this list, but, unfortunately, even though coffee is bitter in taste, the acidity is very pitta provoking
+• you might like to see coffee on this list, but, unfortunately, even though coffee is bitter in taste, the acidity is very Pitta-provoking

 Astringent Foods

-Astringent, as it has been explained to me, is less of a flavor and more of a dry feeling in the mouth after eating certain foods.
-All of the moisture feels sucked out of the mouth.
+Astringent is less of a flavor and more of a dry feeling in the mouth experienced after eating certain foods.

 Examples include: